article banner

 This will lead companies to make wider disclosures on transactions and associated companies as well as provide explanations on various numbers in their books.

-According to the corporate affairs ministry's roadmap, all companies, listed or unlisted, that have a net-worth of over Rs 500 crore along with their holding, subsidiary, joint venture and associate companies would be covered in the first phase.
+According to the corporate affairs ministry's roadmap, all companies, listed or unlisted, that have a net-worth of over INR 500 crore along with their holding, subsidiary, joint venture and associate companies would be covered in the first phase.

 A recent PwC Ind AS Outlook survey said more than half of corporate India is yet to plan or commence implementing changes at an organizational level and over a third is yet to start or plan for the impact assessment of Ind AS adoption.